AubreyHewes/jsonschema-formgenerator/README.md

 ## TODO
  * [ ] add tests
+ * [ ] release script
+ * [ ] CI
+ * [ ] Render-form method which includes form tag and using options (i.e. force array item; to force a minimal array item if none set)

+## Possible future
  * [ ] remove jquery dependency
  * [ ] add buttons for action hinting (note action is not included)
  * [ ] add possibility to overload templates (currently hardcoded -- possible Handlebars though adds extra dependency)
-     * i.e. bootstrap correct html (though via css the output html can already be bootstrapped even if it is not the "correct" html )..
+     * i.e. bootstrap-correct html (though via css the output html can already be bootstrapped even if it is not the "correct" html).. also can alsojust be manipulated after render.
- * [ ] release script
- * [ ] CI